Events & Announcements

 Small Groups

 The small groups at the Zen Center came out of Zoom discussions that we had at Practice Intensive teas during the pandemic.
-People were hungry for that kind of interaction, and wanted to continue it after the Practice Period was over.
+People were hungry for that kind of interaction, and wanted to continue it after the Practice Intensive was over.
 So we formed small groups of six members maximum where people could get together and informally discuss their practice.
 Since practice includes all of life, we found ourselves discussing everything.
 These really act as support groups for people who are trying to live their lives according to Buddhist principles.

 We meet once a month, both in person and by Zoom.
 All members have an equal opportunity to share.
 We don’t try to fix or correct each other, just to sit and listen.
 It’s a wonderful feeling to be heard, and to talk about practice in an informal setting.
 If you’re interested in joining a small group, or would like more information, contact David Guy at davidguy@mindspring.com.